atoy322/matc/Readme.md

 - displaying an array data
 - calculating a matrix product
 - simplifying a matrix
-- calculating a inverse matrix
+- calculating an inverse matrix

 ## How to build a static or shared library
 ```shell